-The complexities of getting a claim reinstated may require the knowledge of an experienced lawyer.
-A Stuart workers’ compensation lawyer could offer free case review consultations to workers facing difficulties with the system.
+The complexities of getting a claim accepted may require the knowledge of an experienced injury lawyer.
+The Stuart workers’ compensation lawyers at Kogan & DiSalvo offer free case review consultations to workers facing difficulties with the system.

 Workers’ Compensation in Stuart

 To avoid missing the 30-day cutoff, an employee must promptly report an injury or illness to a supervisor and go to a physician chosen by the employer.
 The worker also must seek medical attention quickly to ensure that further harm from inattention does not happen.
 If a cut finger left unattended becomes infected, the new damage may not qualify because of the employee’s delay.
 In cases of illness, reporting time begins when the employee first notices symptoms, such as a mesothelioma diagnosis in the case of asbestos workers.

 Benefits from Workers’ Compensation

-Florida law does not allow an employee receive disability insurance if they only miss seven days of work, but if the disability lasts more than 21 days, they will receive payment for that the seven-day period.
+Florida law does not allow an employee to receive disability insurance if they only miss seven days of work, but if the disability lasts more than 21 days, they will receive payment for that seven-day period.
 Payments are generally based on a formula that varies between the severity and nature of the injury, i.e., a 100% loss of use of one arm will be worth 312 weeks’ pay, whereas a 25% loss of use of the same arm will be worth 78 weeks’ pay.

-Injured or sick workers who receive social security benefits can also get workers’ compensation benefits at a reduced rate.
+Injured or sick workers who receive social security benefits can also get workers’ comp benefits at a reduced rate.
 An employer cannot fire a worker for filing a workers’ compensation claim.
 However, under Florida law, the employer does not have to hold the worker’s job open until the employee is able to return.
 If the worker cannot return to the previous line of work, they can receive job counseling and re-training.
-Speak with a Stuart workers’ compensation lawyer to learn more about the benefits of worker’s compensation.
+Speak with a Stuart lawyer to learn more about the benefits of workers’ compensation.